 Please contact Mr. Ingles by email email@example.com if you have questions.

 Speech is an extra-curricular activity that is sponsored by the Minnesota State High School League.
-It includes thirteen categories, which are explained in this handout.
+It includes thirteen categories, which are explained below.
 The categories are divided into two general areas.
 Public address categories include Original Oratory, Discussion, Informative Speaking, Extemporaneous Speaking, and Great Speeches.
 Interpretive categories include Serious Interpretation of Prose, Serious Interpretation of Poetry, Serious Interpretation of Drama, Humorous Interpretation, Creative Expression, Duo Interpretation, Extemporaneous Reading, and Storytelling.

 WHAT IS MY TIME COMMITMENT?